q2ebanking/pytest-factory/README.md

 2. define failure_modes when calling or defining factories
   - pytest-factory factories like mock_http_server already have defaults (like 404)
-  - can load from file e.g. swagger.yaml
+  - can load from file see "factory parser"
 3. define the happy paths
   - use fixture factories
   - based on requirements